 - After the instant pot timer goes off, release the pressure naturally.

-- Open the instant pot and let the milk cool down to about 110°F or 43°C, anything in the range from 108-115°F works as well.
-Approximately it will take an hour to cool down to this temperature.
-(I used a digital thermometer to check the temperature, until I got used to checking with my finger).
+- Open the Instant Pot and let the milk cool to approximately 110°F or 43°C. Anything in the range from 108-115°F works as well.
+Approximately, it will take an hour to cool down to this temperature.
+(I use a digital thermometer to check the temperature until I got used to checking with my finger).

-- Mix the yogurt culture and start the instant pot again in “Yogurt” mode.
+- Start the Instant Pot again in "Yogurt" mode.
 This will automatically set the timer to 8 hours.
+(Adjust the time to 6 or 7 hours if you prefer less tangy yogurt)

-- When the timer beeps, yogurt should be ready.
-Enjoy the yogurt as a side with your meal or as a snack topped with fruit or granola.
+- When the timer beeps, the yogurt should be set.
+Remove the bowl from the Instant Pot and refrigerate it for at least 2 hours.
+Enjoy the yogurt as a side with your meal or as a snack, topped with fruit or granola.

 Notes

-- (Optional) Sanitizing the instant pot to remove any odors: If you do a lot of cooking with spices, you may want to add this step.
-Add 2 cups of water with a few drops of lemon juice and put the instant pot in steam mode.
+- (Optional) Sanitizing the Instant Pot to remove odors: If you frequently cook with spices, consider adding this step.
+Add 2 cups of water with a few drops of lemon juice and put the Instant Pot in steam mode.

 - Have the yogurt culture at room temperature when you are ready to mix.

-- The temperature when you mix in the starter with the milk is very important.
-Initially it can be hard to get it right, so you can use a digital thermometer to check the temperature.
+- The temperature at which you mix the starter with the milk is very important.
+Initially, it can be challenging to get it right, so you can use a digital thermometer to check the temperature.

 in step 5, do you still have to have water at the bottom? if so how much?